Pragati2002/Try-On/README.md

 Please visit http://127.0.0.1:7860 to web.

 Voila!!!!
-YOU'VE create a virteual try on for specific models!!!!
+YOU'VE create a virtual try on for specific models!!!!